robhowe-A/WinHttpRequest/README.md

 ## Privacy Policy
 This app does not collect PII data or any records to identify a purchaser individual.
 Collected information is anonymous and to be used for software improvement.

+## Security
+Part of web security with requests are the headers sent with the request.
+When POST requests are sent (along with the other requests adding a message body), a StringContent is made in the code for the request.
+This provides security and ensures the text added to the form is valid string characters, to prevent malicious requests from being sent.

 --------
 &copy; 2024, Robert Howell.
 All rights reserved.